F-singularities in families

-The isomorphism in the definition of $\phi_T$ is now immediate.
-We need a lemma. \begin{lemma} Suppose that $g : T \to V$ is as above.
-Then $(\phi^n)_T = (\phi_T)^n$. \end{lemma} \begin{proof} It is sufficient to prove this in the affine case assuming our isomorphism is sufficiently canonical (which it will clearly be).
+The next lemma shows that base change of $\phi$ commutes with the self-composition defined in \autoref{subsec.ComposingMaps}. \begin{lemma} Suppose that $g : T \to V$ is as above.
+Then $(\phi^n)_T = (\phi_T)^n$. \end{lemma} \begin{proof} It is sufficient to prove this in the affine case assuming our isomorphism is sufficiently canonical (which will be clear).
 We notice that $(\phi_T)^2$ is the composition:

 Now unraveling the definitions we obtain

 as desired.
 The general $n$th self composition is similar. \end{proof}